degville/snap-docs/docs/reference/development/interfaces/installing-snap-on-raspbian.md

 core 16-2.45.2 from Canonical✓ installed
 ```

-> :information_source: Note: some snaps require new snapd features and will show an error such as `snap "lxd" assumes unsupported features"` during install.
+> ⓘ  Note: some snaps require new snapd features and will show an error such as `snap "lxd" assumes unsupported features"` during install.
 You can solve this issue by making sure the core snap is installed (`snap install core`) and it's the latest version (`snap refresh core`).

 To test your system, install the [hello-world](https://snapcraft.io/hello-world) snap and make sure it runs correctly: